-The Associate Degree in Diagnostic Medical Sonography is designed to prepare graduates for employment in the health industry in the sonography profession.
+The Associate Degree in Diagnostic Medical Sonography (General Sonography or Echocardiography) is designed to prepare graduates for employment in the health industry in the sonography or echocardiography profession.
 An Associate Degree in Applied Science is awarded at completion of the program of study.
 The student is also eligible to take the American Registry of Diagnostic Medial Sonographers licensing examination for Registered Sonographers (ARDMS).
-Students who currently hold an ARRT certification or a two-year degree in a patient care health program are eligible for admission to the Advanced Technical Certificate.
-The Sonography program consists of classroom, laboratory and clinical learning experiences.
+The Sonography or Echocardiography program consists of classroom, laboratory and clinical learning experiences.

 Information Sessions, Requirements, and FAQs

 Attendance at an information session is required as a part of the admissions process for the program.
 During the information sessions, we will discuss the admission process & requirements, curriculum, professional standards, career information, uniforms & supplies needed, as well as a Q&A period.

 Additional information can be found on our Frequently Asked Questions page.

 Manual Dexterity (full use of hands, wrists, and shoulders)

 Students must be able to carry out all assigned duties required of a practicing sonographer, such as:

 - Move heavy equipment on wheels (up to approximately 500 lbs.), transport patients by wheelchair & stretcher; push, pull, bend, stoop routinely

 - Stand on their feet for long periods (80%)

 - Lift more than 50 lb. routinely; assist patients; lift or turn disabled patients